Princess Sultanum

-Mahin Bānū Sultan, better known as Princess Sulțānum, or Shahzada Sultanim (مهینبانو سلطان; 1519–1562) was a Safavid princess of Iran, and the daughter of Shah Ismail I and Tajlu Khanum.
+Mahinbanu Khanum (مهینبانو خانم; 1519–1562), better known as Princess Sultanum, was a Safavid princess of Iran, and the daughter of Shah Ismail I and Tajlu Khanum.
 She was the youngest sister of Tahmasp I. She had a big influence on the reign of her brother, and acted as his political adviser.
+She was one of the prominent and highly influential figures of the Safavid era.

 Biography

 Mahinbanu was born in 1519 in Tabriz.
-She lost her father at the age of five and was given a higher education in the royal court.
-She was very interested in politics, which her mother Tajlu Khanum ensured she had an education in.
+She lost her father at the age of five and received higher education at the royal court.
+She learned Persian and the Qur’an from Tajik teachers, and also studied the art of manuscript copying and painting under the great calligrapher Dust Muhammad Haravi.
+She was one of the patrons of Persian literature and religious works.
+She was very interested in politics which her mother, Tajlu Khanum, ensured she had an education in.
 After her mother's death in 1540, Mahinbanu was chosen as the only advisor to her brother, Shah Tahmasp.
 During her brother's reign, Mahinbanu was known as the greatest lady of the Safavid Empire.
-She never married and dedicated her whole life to the government of her father and brother.
+She never married and dedicated her whole life to the governments of her father and brother.

+Possible depiction of Bahram Mirza and Princess Sultanum.
+1531 painting.

 After the death of her older brother, Bahram Mirza, she took care of his three children, Sultan Hossein Mirza, Ibrahim Mirza, and Badi-al Zaman Mirza Safavi.
 Mahinbanu took charge and brought them up, then at her request, the two younger sons of Bahram Mirza married the two eldest daughters of Shah Tahmasp.
-After that, she was given the title of "Sultana."
-Mahinbanu Sultan finally died in 1562 at the age of 43 in Qazvin and was buried in her father's tomb in Ardabil, according to her will.
+After that, she was given the title of "Sultana".
+In 1562, Mahinbanu Sultan died in Qazvin at the age of 43.
+According to her will, she was buried in her father's tomb in Ardabil.